damienbod/AspNetCoreSecurityWorkshop/Exercises/installation.md

 # Requirement tools

-The following tools are required to run and make changes to the exercises.
-Please install, if not already installed.
+The following tools are required to run and make changes to the exercises. pPlease install, if not already installed.

 ## Visual Studio 2019 or Visual Studio Code